karooolis/karooolis/README.md

-# Hello world, I'm Karolis 👋
+# Hi there, I'm Karolis 👋

 Currently, working as an independent full-stack (frontend-leaning) developer.
 Enjoy working at the intersection of design, engineering, and product.